airbnb/binaryalert/docs/source/adding-yara-rules.rst

 Supported Modules
 -----------------
 BinaryAlert supports all of the default `YARA modules <http://yara.readthedocs.io/en/latest/modules.html>`_, including ELF, Math, Hash, and PE.
-Support for other modules is not planned at this time, but feel free to `open an issue <https://github.com/airbnb/binaryalert/issues>`_ if there's something you'd like to see.
+Support for other modules is not planned at this time, but please `let us know <https://github.com/airbnb/binaryalert/issues>`_ if you need a special module.

 Disabling Rules